 - Optimising traffic flows

 As data from vehicles (type of vehicle, location, direction of travel, speed, destination) becomes available, the current and future amount of traffic at an intersection or stretch of road.
-This allows the traffic to use the road even more efficiently as the traffic-light control process is optimised in real time.
+This allows the traffic to use the road even more efficiently as the traffic light control process is optimized in real time.

 - Parking information